abalhomaid/hdx_crawler/README.md

 ![Crawler diagram](images/crawler_diagram.jpg)

-Once the code has finished, two output files will be created, /tutorial/spiders/meta_data_test.json, and /tutorial/spiders/meta_data_test.csv, you may use either for your convenience. <font color="red">Remember to delete both files before running the code, otherwise the crawler will append to those files.</font>
+Once the code has finished, two output files will be created, /tutorial/spiders/meta_data_test.json, and /tutorial/spiders/meta_data_test.csv, you may use either for your convenience. - Remember to delete both files before running the code, otherwise the crawler will append to those files

 ### Algorithm